corda/corda/docs/source/cordapp-constraint-migration.rst

 Later releases
 ~~~~~~~~~~~~~~

-The next version of Corda will provide automatic propagation of *hash constrained* states.
+The next version of Corda will provide automatic transition of *hash constrained* states.
 This means that signed CorDapps running on a Corda 4.x node will
 automatically propagate any pre-existing on-ledger *hash-constrained* states (and generate *signature-constrained* outputs) when the system property
 to break constraints is set.